KieronH90/KieronH90.github.io/_posts/2025-01-25-Deciphering Big Data.md

 # Deciphering Big Data
-## A record of my work

-This is a record of the work and tasks completed during this unit.
-Below are all the tasks, in which I received explicit instructions to include the outcome on my e-portfolio

 ## Task 1: Discussion

 Our first task was to participate in the discussion on the topic of the Internet of things (IoT).
-Below is a screenshot of my contributions to this discussion:

 As you can see, some interesting point were raised and discussed in this task.

 First is my initial post:

-Initial post
-by Kieron Hamilton - Tuesday, 29 October 2024, 3:30 PM
-Number of replies: 2
 Initially, we must first address the question "What is the IOT?".
 Berte (2018) defines it as the "next chapter in the evolution of the Internet where computing devices embedded in everyday objects are able to send and receive data themselves."
 Essentially, saying that the IOT is the collective term for any device which connects to the internet, and has the capability to collect, store, process or send data.

 The primary opportunity for this scale of data collection is the wealth of data available to process and analyse.
 This allows organisations to better plan for the application of resources, whether those resources be financial, logistical or personnel.
 Davenport and Dyche(2013), say that this application of data can be used to reduce costs and overheads for organisations.